pixijs/guides/docs/basics/sprite-sheets.md

 # PixiJS Guides
 ## Spritesheets and Why You Should Use Them

-Now that you understand basic sprites, it's time to talk about a better way to create them - the {@link PIXI.Spritesheet} class.
+Now that you understand basic sprites, it's time to talk about a better way to create them - the {@link PIXI.Spritesheet Spritesheet} class.

 A Spritesheet is a media format for more efficiently downloading and rendering Sprites.
 While somewhat more complex to create and use, they are a key tool in optimizing your project.